Your shopping cart is empty!

 Vinyl Dye actually bonds and melts on a microscopic level with the material, you can’t see this with your naked eyes!
 So it must be plastic, leather, vinyl or some plastic derivative (many carpets), or some other porous material, such as wool or cotton.
 This allows the colour to merge with the item, so doesn't come off when the item is flexed somewhat.

 Simply spray very fine coats of the colour onto the item after masking off areas you don’t want re-colouring.
-The coats should be so fine that your first coat only produces speckles, continue building up the speckles to completely cover the area with colour, this usually takes 3-4 coats.
+The coats should be so fine that your first coat only produces speckles, continue building up the speckles to completely cover the area with colour, this usually takes 3-5 applications with just 15 minutes to dry between.
 It is recommended that you spot test an inconspicuous area first, allow that to dry completely to a final finish.
+See the full How To Use Vinyl Dye here.

-A single very fine coat takes about 10 – 15 minutes to dry in a well-ventilated area, so you can get a few coats done in less than an hour.
-Then allow 5 hours for it to fully cure.
+A single very fine application takes about 10 – 15 minutes to dry in a well-ventilated area, so you can get a few coats done in less than an hour.
+Then allow 24 hours for it to fully cure (especially if you're removing masking tape, let it dry properly!).
+See the full How To Use Vinyl Dye here.

 No, once the layers of colour are applied, they are fixed, unlike clothing dye.